 The Planning Proposal is supported by a number of special studies and reports which seek to demonstrate that the proposed development scenario for the site is suitable having regard to public open space provision, the design of the private and public domain and likely evironmental impact.

 The Planning Proposal is presented for assessment by Orange City Council in a form that is consistent with the recommendations of the NSW Department of Planning and Environment's Local Environmental Plan Making Guidelines.
 It provides the necessary reporting basis for Orange City Council to progress an amendment to Orange Local Environmental Plan 2011.
 A summary of the primary assessment findings is included as follows:

-- The need for the Planning Proposal is a result of the finalisation of detailed designs for the proposed subdivision of the land, having regard to site constrains and opportunities, review of the Shiralee DCP Masterplan, review of the development contributions planning framework applying to the land, and review of the existing zoning and minimum lot size framework applying to the land. - + The proposal is not inconsistent with the Central West and Orana Regional Plan 2036 or the Orange Local Strategic Planning Statement. - + The proposal is not inconsistent with any provisions of an applicable State Environmental Planning Policy. - The proposal is inconsistent with Ministerial Direction 4.1 Flooding.
-The inconsistency is justified on the basis that the Planning Proposal is supported by a Flood Risk Impact Assessment which generally concludes the suitability of the site for the proposed development. - The proposal is inconsistent with Ministerial Direction 5.2 Reserving land for public purposes.
+- The need for the Planning Proposal is a result of the finalisation of detailed designs for the proposed subdivision of the land, having regard to site constrains and opportunities, review of the Shiralee DCP Masterplan, review of the development contributions planning framework applying to the land, and review of the existing zoning and minimum lot size framework applying to the land. - The proposal is not inconsistent with the Central West and Orana Regional Plan 2036 or the Orange Local Strategic Planning Statement. - The proposal is not inconsistent with any provisions of an applicable State Environmental Planning Policy.

+- The proposal is inconsistent with Ministerial Direction 5.2 Reserving land for public purposes.
 The inconsistency is proposed to be justified on the grounds of minor significance.
-The Planning Proposal adequately demonstrates that sufficient land is retained for public open space and recreation purposes. - + The likely environmental, social and economic impacts of the proposals are acceptable, and positive in many instances. - + Adequate arrangements can be made for the provision of public infrastructure.
+The Planning Proposal adequately demonstrates that sufficient land is retained for public open space and recreation purposes. - † The likely environmental, social and economic impacts of the proposals are acceptable, and positive in many instances. - Adequate arrangements can be made for the provision of public infrastructure.
 Oakstand are proposing to enter into Voluntary Planning Agreement with Orange City Council for the project.
 The VPA seeks to negotiate a mutually beneficial arrangement relating to the embellishment of public open space land and reduction of total contribution liability for the development of land within areas proposed for rezoning.
-The public benefit of the VPA has also been clearly articulated, with the project remaining consistent with the masterplanning framework and vision for the land identified in the Shiralee DCP 2015.

-- + The Planning Proposal is not determined to be of significance to State and Federal governments. - + The Planning Proposal is supported by a suite of maps that demonstrate the proposed scope of changes to Orange Local Environmental Plan 2011.
+The public benefit of the VPA has also been clearly articulated, with the project remaining consistent with the masterplanning framework and vision for the land identified in the Shiralee DCP 2015. - The Planning Proposal is not determined to be of significance to State and Federal governments. - The Planning Proposal is supported by a suite of maps that demonstrate the proposed scope of changes to Orange Local Environmental Plan 2011.